dhaval201279/dhaval-shah.com/content/post/2026-07-15-sre-ai-augmented.md

 ## Total investigation time
 Roughly 9 days across two phases :
 1. Phase 1 - Identifying the GC algorithm as the problem and applying what looked like a fix - took 5 to 6 days.
-Phase 2 — Realising the fix was incomplete and tuning the right parameters - took another 3 to 4 days.
+2. Phase 2 — Realising the fix was incomplete and tuning the right parameters - took another 3 to 4 days.

-Neither of those timelines reflects lack of engineering skill.
+Neither of those timelines reflect lack of engineering skill.
 They reflect a process that didn't ask the right questions at the right moments.
 That's a different kind of problem, and it's worth examining in this world of AI.

 # What the investigation actually looked like

 **Day 1:** CPU at 100% correlated with GC activity on Dynatrace.
 App crashes.
 Decision made to restart every 12 hours rather than leave it degraded.
 GC logs requested from the ops team.

-**Days 2-5:** GC logs analysed.
+**Days 2-5:** GC logs analyzed.
 Application running on Parallel GC - the default for JDK 8.
 High allocation failure rate (~90%).
-Investigation concluded: the GC algorithm is the problem; CMS is better suited for a latency-sensitive.
+Investigation concluded: the GC algorithm is the problem; CMS is better suited for latency-sensitive applications.
 This conclusion was correct.

 **Days 5-6:** CMS deployed to lower environment.
 Results looked good:
 - 50% reduction in allocation failures